Naterus/docker-compose-laravel/README.md

 open [localhost:8088](localhost:8088) in your browser, you should see restfulcountries app running.

 ## Todo
-- Add docker and docker-compose installation for windows and other linux distributions to launch.sh
+- Add docker and docker-compose installation for windows and other linux distribution to launch.sh

 ## License